stcorp/conda-recipes/README.rst

 Using stcorp packages
 ---------------------

-To use the Conda packages just install Anaconda or Miniconda and run ``conda install -c stcorp -c conda-forge <pkgname>``.
+To use the Conda packages just install Anaconda or Miniconda and run ``conda install -c stcorp <pkgname>``.

 Building packages
 -----------------

-To build a package, install Anaconda or Miniconda and then install the following components:
+To build a package, install the latest version of Anaconda or Miniconda and then install the following components:

 .. code-block:: bash